 The risk of failure for IFX-1 and any other future product candidates we may develop is high.
-It is impossible to predict when or if IFX-1 will prove to be effective and safe in humans or will receive regulatory approval for the treatment of HS, AAV and PG or other new indications.
-Additionally, be-fore regulatory authorities grant marketing approval for IFX-1, for any future in the treatment of HS, and the required to conduct extensive clinical straids do approved to be required to conduct extensive clinical straids do approved to the treatment of the required to conduct extensive clinical straids do approved to the treatment of the required to conduct extensive clinical straids do approved to the treatment of the treatment of the required to conduct extensive clinical straids to approve the treatment of the t demonstrate safety and efficacy in humans.
+It is impossible to predict when or if IFX-1 will prove to be effective and safe in humans or will receive regulatory approval for the treatment of HS, AAV, PG, an oncology indication or other new indications.
+Additionally, before regulatory authorities grant marketing approval for IFX-1, for any future indications, or any future product candidate that we seek to develop, we will be required to conduct extensive clinical trials to demonstrate safety and efficacy in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
+With regard to a potential Phase III clinical trial in HS, it is unclear whether FDA will approve an alternative primary endpoint, change in dosage, and even in the event approval is received, how many trials and patients will be required for approval.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drugs.